DomParfitt/graphviz-react/README.md

 ### Props
 The Graphviz component has two props: `dot` and `options`.

 `dot` is required for all instances of the component.
 It expects a string containing a valid graph definition using the Graphviz DOT language.
 Details of the DOT language can be found [here](https://graphviz.gitlab.io/_pages/doc/info/lang.html).
+Note that neither the component nor the underlying renderer check the validity of the DOT string.

 `options` is an optional array of rendering options for the component.
 It is aligned with the options accepted by the d3-graphviz renderer (see the [API](https://www.npmjs.com/package/d3-graphviz#creating-a-graphviz-renderer) for details).
 The follow values are set by default:
 ```